tugrul512bit/LruJS/README.md

     // do_something_with(data);
 });
 ```
+Number of "asynchronous" accessors (or number of asynchronous cache-misses) need to be equal to or less than cache size.
+Otherwise dead-lock occurs.

 If a key is not accessed for ```element_life_time_miliseconds``` amount of miliseconds, a cache-miss occurs during next access.
 Any access before this time is serviced from RAM.